Naitreey/notes-and-knowledge/cs/html-css/language.rst

 - order.
 By default, flex items are laid out in the source order.
 This redefines the order in which they appear in the flex container.

+  When order property modifies the order of appearance of flex items, it also modifies their orders in stacking context.

 - flex-grow. the ability for a flex item to grow and take remaining spaces if necessary.
 It accepts a unitless value that serves as a proportion relative